danielneu/amazon-payments-advanced-doc/prerequisites.rst

 System requirements
 -------------------

-**Pay with Amazon** Magento extension requires you to have a valid Amazon Advanced Payments APIs account (refer to the :ref:`prerequisites-amazon-account-setup` if you don't have one yet) and a webserver running a Magento store instance with following conditions met:
+**Login and Pay with Amazon** Magento extension requires you to have a valid Amazon Advanced Payments APIs account (refer to the :ref:`prerequisites-amazon-account-setup` if you don't have one yet) and a webserver running a Magento store instance with following conditions met:

 * Magento 1.5, 1.6, 1.7, 1.8
 * cURL for PHP
 * DOM / XML for PHP
+* valid SSL certificate (for **Login with Amazon** and / or IPN handling)

 .. note:: An additional fix needs to be installed for Magento 1.5.
 Please refer to the :ref:`FAQ <faq-magento15>` to get more details.